brendanchambers/SelectedWork/readme.txt

 CONTENTS

-Note: Developer authorizations and account info as been removed from this codebased, so anyone wishing to run scripts requiring authorization will need to obtain their own credentials.
+Note: Developer authorizations and account info have been removed from this codebase, so anyone wishing to run scripts requiring authorization will need to obtain their own credentials.

 1. stream_tweets_for_language_patterns